ocas/InternationalSis/README.md

 ### Sleep Interval ###

-The following configuration will dictate how often to Sender and Reciever client will poll for new events to process.
+The following configuration will dictate how often the Sender and Receiver client will poll for new events to process.

 | Property                      | Default       |